Intevation/intelmq-mailgen/README.md

 events in the `events` table.

-This information can be used by an administrator to see which events and emails may not have gone out in detail, to deal with them later, possibily with a small script depending on the problem cause.
+This information can be used by an administrator to see which events and emails may not have gone out in detail, to deal with them later, possibly with a small script depending on the problem cause.